coffeeBeansz/pokemon_insights/README.md

 # Pokèmon insights
 **How many percent of all pokemons of type 'fire' are red compared to green, blue or any other color?**
-That's what the project contained in this repo tries to find out!
+That's what the project contained in this repo is all about!
 By fetching all the data from the pokeapi into a duckdb database, transforming the data using dbt into a clean, well structured table suitable for our task, we finally produce insights into how the color of the pokèmons relate to its type.

 <p float="left">